 Burlington is well known for its independent, entrepreneurial nature.
 After the Revolutionary War, Vermont became its own republic, coined its own money, ran its own militia, and conducted its own foreign trade.
 At that time, water was the most elegant and convenient form of travel.

 At present day, Burlington’s entrepreneurial spirit thrives in microbrews and gourmet chocolates.
-From Phish to Burton Snowboards to Ben & Jerry’s ice cream, Burlington has a flavor all its own.
+From Phish and Burton Snowboards to Ben & Jerry’s ice cream, Burlington has a flavor all its own.

 The Flynn Theatre for the Performing Arts, a restored art deco theatre located in the Center of Downtown Burlington, is recognized as one of New England’s finest performing centers.
-It offers the community a range of world class dance, jazz, and theater events.
-The University of Vermont’s Robert Hall Fleming Museum provides outstanding traveling and permanent exhibits on UVM’s main campus.
+It offers the community a range of world-class dance, jazz, and theater events.
+The University of Vermont’s Robert Hull Fleming Museum provides outstanding traveling and permanent exhibits on UVM’s main campus.
 The Lane Series presents classical and contemporary music, theatre, and dance to the UVM and Burlington communities.

 When it comes to cultural festivals, Burlington’s Vermont Festival Campaign has developed some very successful festivals with the Discover Jazz Festival and the Arts Alive Festival of Fine Arts.
-Other outstanding festivals include The Vermont International Film Festival, The Vermont Symphony Orchestra’s Summer Festival, the Winter Blues Festival, and Burlington’s Summer Theatre Festival.
+Other outstanding festivals include the Vermont International Film Festival, Vermont Symphony Orchestra Summer Festival, the Winter Blues Festival, and Burlington’s Summer Theatre Festival.
 For more information about art programs, opportunities & festivals in Vermont, visit the Vermont Arts Council, or click here to read about more arts, festivals & culture in Vermont!

 Burlington International Airport, just three miles from downtown, handles over 375,000 passengers yearly making it the third busiest in New England.
-Several airlines provide direct service and international connection to and from major cities.
-Interstate 89 is a tool free highway between Boston and Montreal.
+Several airlines provide direct service and international connections to and from major cities.
+Interstate 89 is a toll-free highway between Boston and Montreal.
 Route 7, a major north/south artery, links western Vermont with Massachusetts and Quebec.

 Route 2 bisects Vermont westward to New York State and eastward to New Hampshire and Maine.
 Public transportation is centered in downtown Burlington with fourteen inter-city and local bus routes connecting Burlington and the surrounding communities.

 Burlington has the distinction of being voted one of America’s most livable cities by the National Conference of Mayors.
 In addition, Burlington and the state of Vermont have won a series of awards in recent years from a wide variety of organizations measuring everything from education and business climate to quality of life and clean air.
 Read more here!